We've just rolled out a release that brings together a lot of our PDF work, including:

 - Full-resolution TIFF with LZW compression (lossless, highest quality, very large file)

-- Full-resolution TIFF with JPEG compression (lossy, lower quality, typically ≤1⁄5 of size of LZW) that has no obvious quality loss unless compared side by side with the LZW-compressed file
+- Full-resolution TIFF with JPEG compression (lossy, lower quality, typically less than one-fifth the size of LZW) that has no obvious quality loss unless compared side by side with the LZW-compressed file

 By making all images TIFFs